alexandermfisher/jack-compiler/NOTES.md

 TODO:
 - main:
-  integration test on command line

-common should compile if mistakes in main
+common should compile if mistakes in main (make a syntax error in main and try) open files pointers and pass to assembler

 - assembler accepts two file pointers
   - instantiate parser
 - parser header file and typedefs